-We military spouses have a responsibility to take action to right a wrong or to fix a law, regulation, or policy that is impacting negatively on military families.
+As military spouses, we have a responsibility to take action to right a wrong or to fix a law, regulation or policy that is impacting negatively on military families.

-Aug.
-13 I was on the Army Wife Network (AWN) to discuss my advocacy on behalf of military families.
-We focused on my work concerning the Congressionally mandated DoD Military Family Readiness Council, my time as the 2012 Armed Forces Insurance Military Spouse of the Year, and the chance I had to testify in front of the Senate Armed Services Committee last summer.
+I was on the Army Wife Network (AWN) to discuss my advocacy on behalf of military families.
+We focused on my work concerning the Congressionally-mandated DoD Military Family Readiness Council, my time as the 2012 Armed Forces Insurance Military Spouse of the Year, and the chance I had to testify in front of the Senate Armed Services Committee last summer.

 Tara Crooks, the founder of the AWN, wanted to know what made me take a stand.
 I told her how I got my start related to our family’s bad experience with the Air Force EFMP program and expressed how critical it is that spouses know they can make a difference.

 And now, I’d like to expound on my answer.
 It’s not just important that you get started or you realize what an impact you can each make.
 You also want to be an effective advocate for the long term, whether that’s in the military world, at your child’s school or at your civilian job.